 The first photo displays the zone of aeration taken from the football field at Catoosa High School in Oklahoma.
 Note the roots extending about an inch beyond the metal tip of the core sampler.
 Also take close notice of the aggregated soil.

-This is a 12" core sample taken from the same area at Tulsa United Soccer Club on April 27, 2005.
+The second image is a 12″ core sample taken from the same area at Tulsa United Soccer Club on April 27, 2005.
 The change in soil structure is noticeable.
 The red oxidized dirt is the part where the Turf2Max has done the most work.

 See how easily it crumbles?
 Notice the very visible aggregates (clumps) which are essential to quality soil and also evidence of good soil aeration.
 The crumbled red area on the right is fully aerated.

-Although the top (red) part crumbles completely, the dark part crumbles partially.
-This is a prime example of how the polymers in Turf2Max keep working and working - it's not done with the dark portion yet, but in about 2 months, this dark clay will crumble like the top part did.
+Although the top (red) section crumbles completely, the dark part crumbles partially.
+This is a prime example of how the polymers in Turf2Max keep working and working – it’s not done with the dark portion yet, but in about 2 months, this dark clay will crumble like the top section did.

-At this time, it is partially aerated and still clumps up nicely, but not as completely as the red part.
+At this time, it is partially aerated and still clumps up nicely, but not as completely as the upper red section.